Applications for Leadership Scholarships 2017-18 are now CLOSED.

-These scholarships are available to Nurses, Midwives and other health professionals who have current registration with their professional regulator in the United Kingdom.
+These scholarships are available to Nurses, Midwives, and in some cases, other health professionals who have current registration with their professional regulator in the United Kingdom.
 Applicants may currently be employed as any of the following:

 - An Executive Nurse Director or Deputy